 - 1 teaspoon dried parsley

-- Mix well and Refrigerate for 2 hours before serving.
+- Refrigerate the dip for 2 hours before serving.

-- Add a cajun flavor if you use a cajun spice spend.
+- Add a cajun flavor with a cajun spice blend.

-- You can add dehydrated bell peppers to this dip for a nice bit of zing.
+- Add dehydrated bell peppers for a nice bit of zing.

-- Upgrade this dip if you add in a teaspoon or two of minced shallots.
+- Add in a teaspoon or two of minced shallots.